 - the representative, agent or principal;

-- of any UK firm of manufacturers, industrial or commercial firm or company, or wholesale dealers selling to industry or commerce, but not direct to the public;
+- of any manufacturer, industrial or commercial firm or company, or wholesale dealers selling to industry or commerce, but not direct to the public;

-- who has travelled for five consecutive years and for a total of at least six months in each of those years, for the purposes of securing orders and/or promoting business.
+- who works in the UK and has travelled for five consecutive years and for a total of at least six months in each of those years, for the purposes of securing orders and/or promoting business.

-A chemist is someone who is registered with the General Pharmaceutical Council, who sells or dispenses medicines direct to the public.
+A pharmacist is someone who is registered with the General Pharmaceutical Council, who sells or dispenses medicines directly to the public.
+We also accept pharmacy technicians who prepare and dispense prescriptions under the supervision of a pharmacist and are also registered with the General Pharmaceutical Council.

 What we mean by ‘grocer’

-A grocer is someone who owns or works in an independent UK business that sells a wide range of both food supplies and non-edible articles for household use.
-People who own or work for one of the major retailers (including the main supermarket chains) are not covered by this definition, and are not eligible to apply.
+A grocer is someone who owns or works in a small independent retail store that sells a wide range of both food supplies and non-edible articles for household use.
+Typically known as a corner shop or convenience store.
+Greengrocers and those who own or work for the major retailers (including the main supermarket chains) are not covered by this definition, and are not eligible to apply.